GewelsJI/VPS/README.md

 <p align="center">
     <img src="./assets/ModelPerformance.png"/> <br />
     <em>
-    Figure 4: Quantitative comparison on two testing sub-datasets, i.e., SUN-SEG-Easy and SUN-SEG-Hard. `R/T' represents we re-train the non-public model, whose code is provided by the original authors.
+    Figure 4: Quantitative comparison on two testing sub-datasets, i.e., SUN-SEG-Easy (Unseen) and SUN-SEG-Hard (Unseen). `R/T' represents we re-train the non-public model, whose code is provided by the original authors.
 The best scores are highlighted in bold.
     </em>
 </p>